-CFP: Re/Imagining Depression: Approaches to “Feeling Bad”
+Re/Imagining Depression: Approaches to “Feeling Bad”

-Edited by Robin Alex McDonald
+Co-edited by Julie Hollenbach and Robin Alex McDonald

 What is depression? … An “imagined sun, bright and black at the same time?” … A “noonday demon?” … A dead fish?
 In literature, comics, art, and film, we witness new conceptualizations of depression come into being.
 Unburdened by diagnostic criteria and pharmaceutical concerns, these media employ imagery, narrative, symbolism, and metaphor to forge imaginative, exploratory, and innovative representations of a range of experiences that might get called “depression.”
 Texts such as Julia Kristeva’s Black Sun: Depression and Melancholia (1989), Andrew Solomon’s The Noonday Demon (2000), Allie Brosh’s cartoons, “Adventures in Depression” (2011) and “Depression Part Two” (2013), and Lars von Trier’s film Melancholia (2011) each offer portraits of depression that deviate from, or altogether reject, the dominant language of depression that has been articulated by and within psychiatry.
 Most recently, Ann Cvetkovich’s Depression: A Public Feeling (2012) has answered the author’s own call for a multiplication of discourses on depression by positing crafting as one possible method of working through depression-as-“impasse.”